Eckohaus/Angular_Momentum_Reaction_Engine/Commercial/Technology_Licence.md

 # Web Technologies : Applied Base Rate : 0.056% of RRP

 The compilation of equations into a designated programming language, does not a carry a licence surcharge.
 In order to allow for the testing and development of software and applications.
-The surcharge becomes applied upon product marketing or sale.
+The surcharge becomes applied upon product publishing, marketing or sale.
 For an uptodate list of applicable languages : [Wiki](https://en.wikipedia.org/wiki/List_of_programming_languages)

 ---